 Dayton Fire – History & Mission

 The Dayton Fire Department was founded in 1962.
 The original fire station was located at the intersections of Dayton River Road and Robinson Street in old town Dayton.
 Today’s stations one and two were both built in the 1980’s.
-Many trucks have come and gone over the years, but the original engine is still owned by the Dayton Fire Department and is being considered for restoration.
+Many trucks have come and gone over the years; the original Dayton engine is still owned by the department and being considered for restoration.
+A retired Dayton engine which sat unused for years, was donated in 2024 to a non-profit for use overseas.
+See the story HERE.

 The Dayton Fire Department fleet currently consists of two engines, two rescue trucks, one grass truck, one tanker, two rescue boats, a UTV and two command vehicles.
-The newest additions are two 2025 F150 Ford Crew Cab Pick Up trucks which serve as our rescue 11 and grass 11, a UTV Polaris ranger xp1000 crew cab North Star edition ultimate, and a Sea Ark Jet Boat which were acquired in 2023 and 2024.
-As in many departments across the United States, the Dayton Fire Department values and the way in which we operate have morphed greatly in the past 25 years.
-The Dayton Fire Department strives for excellence, and we hold to our core values of Trust, Integrity, and Professionalism.
+The newest additions are two 2025 F150 Ford Crew Cab trucks serving as rescue and grass trucks.
+Both were acquired in 2024.
+As Dayton has become one of the fastest growing cities in the state of Minnesota, the Dayton Fire Department has committed to matching that growth and continues to strive for excellence.
+We hold strongly to our core values of Trust, Integrity, and Professionalism.

 Our Mission Statement

-The Dayton Fire department strives for excellence in the performance of duty during the service they provide to all citizens.
+The Dayton Fire department strives for excellence in the performance of duty during the service we provide to all citizens.

 About Us